 - NSACF Serving Area information.
 The NSACF service area is related to the location of the NF consumer.

 NOTE: Each Serving Area is unique and unambiguously identified.

+A PLMN intending to apply HPLMN control for outbound roamers can have one or more dedicated NSACFs for that purpose.
+Each NSACF shall have an NSACF service area distinctly, and unambiguously identified for the supported VPLMN(s) for that purpose.

 - NSACF service capabilities:

 - Support monitoring and controlling the number of registered UEs per network slice for the network slice that is subject to NSAC.